-Ultimately, users are the one to determine whether a website is great or not.
-And despite this being a widely-known knowledge amongst full stack web designers and developers, some still end up prioritizing themselves.
+Ultimately, users are the ones to determine whether a website is great or not.
+And despite this being a widely-known knowledge amongst full-stack web designers and web developers, some still end up prioritizing themselves.

 A great website should be user-centric and should feature content that interests and helps end-users.
 But aside from this, the site should also be able to cater to the needs of the athletes themselves.

-During its creation, a web development company discuss what the elite player wants to achieve with his or her website.
-Afterwards, they start creating customer profiles to determine the needs and wants of the client’s target audience.
-Once this step is done, they keep these goals and needs in mind upon creating the website!
+During its creation, a web development institute will discuss what the elite player wants to achieve with his or her website.
+Afterward, they start creating customer profiles to determine the needs and wants of the client’s target audience.
+Once this step is done, the web development team keeps these goals and needs in mind upon creating the website!

 For instance, end-users should be able to interact with the site and athletes should be able to interact with them conversely!
 If a website’s overall interactivity is increased, it increases the purchasing intentions of its visitors.

 Web design can determine the success of a website — but not entirely.
 The factors mentioned above play a much important role in the long run but the world-class design is what attracts users.

 Despite this, the purpose and overall functionality of the site should remain to be the number one priority.
 Its website design should be able to efficiently improve its usability and not hinder it.
 And because of the constantly changing trends in web development, great websites should be able to keep up with these changes!

 Nowadays, it’s not enough for websites to have a great web design in order to hold the attention of end-users and successfully turn them into interactive consumers.
 Each of the factors mentioned above alone cannot make a great website, but is intertwined with one another, they can!